Veni Markovski has graduated law, but before that, back in September 1990 he started

 pioneers, Mr. Dimitar

 Ganchev, their company - bol.bg,

-which is also the second in history of Bulgaria Internet
+which is the second Internet service provider in the history of Bulgaria.

 Veni Markovski was President and CEO of bol.bg for nine